Kris-B/nanoSLIDER4GS/README.md

 Replace:
 - baseURL with the URL where the images are stored
-- listImages with the filenames of the images (separated by ‘|’)
+- listImages with the filenames of the images (separated by â€˜|â€™)

 Note: syntax is case sensitive.